MarkZither/ScrewTurnWiki/Build - Readme.txt

-ScrewTurn Wiki is written in Microsoft Visual Studio 2008 Professional.
-The project is structured as a Visual Studio solution (ScrewTurnWiki.sln).
+The project is structured as a Visual Studio 2010 solution (ScrewTurnWiki.sln).

 In order to compile the application you can either build the solution in Visual Studio, or follow the instructions included in the Build directory.